 SG&A expense consists primarily of salaries and benefit costs of employees, commission expense for independent sales representatives, product promotion and costs of professional services.
-SG&A expense as a percentage of net sales decreased to 20.3% in 2020, from 24.5% in 2019, decreasing from \$142.9 million in 2019 to \$129.2 million in 2020.
-Lower SG&A expense in 2020 was a result of temporary salary reductions, decreased travel and other cost control measures implemented in response to the economic uncertainty caused by the COVID-19 pandemic.
+SG&A expense as a percentage of net sales decreased to 14.3% in 2021, from 20.3% in 2020, decreasing from \$129.2 million in 2020 to \$127.0 million in 2021.
+SG&A expense in 2021 was lower as a result of sale of our PCB Test business on June 24, 2021.
+Our results for 2021 only include the results of our PCB Test business through that date which resulted in approximately \$3.1 million in less expense in 2021.
+This reduction was offset, in part, by the discontinuation of cost control measures implemented in the prior year.
+During 2020, decreased travel and the implementation of temporary salary reductions and other cost control measures allowed us to control our costs in response to the economic uncertainty caused by the COVID-19 pandemic.